Name: Kharlamov Andrey Vladimirovich

 Case History

-In March 2021, massive searches of Jehovah’s Witnesses took place in Syktyvkar.
-Sergey Ushakhin, Andrey Kharlamov, Aleksandr Ketov and Aleksandr Kruglyakov were placed in a temporary detention facility.
-The Investigative Committee initiated a criminal case against them and Lidiya Nekrasova, accusing the believers of organizing the activities of an extremist organization and participating in it.
-Sergey, 60, a group II disabled person, and Lydia, 68, were under recognizance agreement.
-Kharlamov and Ketov found themselves under house arrest, and Kruglyakov — in custody for two months.
-Later, for Ketov and Kruglyakov, the preventive measure was changed to prohibition of certain actions.
-After a year, the case went to trial.
-Since the charges were drawn up in violation of the law and no facts of extremism were identified, the judge returned the case to the prosecutor.
-In January 2023, it was back in court.
-In August 2023, Sergey Ushakhin’s condition suddenly deteriorated, and he died.
+In March 2021, searches were carried out at the homes of Jehovah’s Witnesses in Syktyvkar.
+Sergey Ushakhin, Andrey Kharlamov, Aleksandr Ketov and Aleksandr Kruglyakov ended up in a temporary detention facility.
+The investigation initiated a criminal case against them and Lidiya Nekrasova, accusing the believers of organizing the activities of an extremist organization and participating in it.
+Sergey, a disabled person of group II, and elderly Lidiya ended up with recognizance agreements.
+Kharlamov and Ketov were under house arrest, and Kruglyakov was in custody for 2 months.
+Later, Ketov and Kruglyakov were transferred to a ban on certain actions.
+After a year of investigation, the case went to court.
+The charge was drawn up with violations of the law, no facts of extremism were revealed, and the judge returned the case to the prosecutor.
+In January 2023, it was again in court.
+After six months of hearings, Sergey Ushakhin’s condition deteriorated sharply, and he died.
+In November 2025, the court imposed fines on the believers: Nekrasova—300,000, Kruglyakov —470,000, Ketov and Kharlamov—500,000 rubles each.